Dating in Recovery: Are You Ready?

 It’s important to constantly remind yourself that there’s no rule or timeline for healing and self-forgiveness.
 Some people begin liking and forgiving themselves faster than others, while others need a long time to heal.
 Comparing yourself to others and their successes in love or life only works against you.

 It’s best to wait until you’ve outgrown old behaviors and attitudes and have changed into a healthier person.
-How can you take care of someone else when you don’t feel like you can take care of yourself?
+How can you care for someone else when you don’t feel like you can care for yourself?

 Preventing Relapse If the Relationship Doesn’t Work

-Before dating in recovery, you have to ask yourself: “Do I have the support I need to not use if things don’t work out?”
+Before dating in recovery, ask yourself: “Do I have the support I need to not use if things don’t work out?”

 If you’re not ready to be in a relationship, the truth is that it will inevitably turn toxic and end badly.
 For some people, this can be the first step down the road to self-destruction and relapse.

 Early in recovery, distractions can be deadly.
-Focusing on building a relationship instead of strengthening your recovery can push you over the edge.
+Prioritizing a new relationship over ongoing recovery efforts can increase the risk of negative outcomes, including relapse.
 If you don’t have the right systems in place, you’re far more susceptible to relapse if things don’t work out.

 You also have to be realistic with yourself before diving back into the dating pool.
-Just because you’re in recovery doesn’t mean that you’re perfect or “cured” of your flaws.
-You have to be able to recognize them, combat them, and grow from them when these flaws are revealed.
+Being in recovery does not imply perfection or a complete resolution of all personal flaws.
+You have to be able to recognize them, combat them, and grow from them when they are revealed.

 There also has to be accountability for yourself to work through things in a healthy manner.
 If problems come up in the relationship, you have to make sure that you’re prepared to take them in stride.
 Often this means having a community of people you trust and with whom you can be vulnerable.